 - Navigate to Dashboards and click the New button at the top of the Dashboards tab.

 - From here, select one of the categories under Playbooks then on the right, select the use case, which is the type of activity you’d like to understand.
-Per our example, we’ll select Product, then Feature Adoption.
+For our example, we’ll select Retain Customers, then Feature Adoption.

 - After you’ve selected the use case, you’ll be prompted to select definitions that correspond to your use case.
 For our example, to measure feature adoption, we’ll need to select what events we define as active usage of the feature, the start of that feature usage, and the end of feature usage, as well as a marketing property to see how our marketing efforts impacted feature adoption.